Free Tool

 Ad level — the creative

-Ad names encode what the creative looks like: concept, hook type, format, aspect ratio, creator, and version.
-This level is the most important for creative testing — you can instantly identify which hook, format, or creator drives the best ROAS.
+Ad names encode what the creative is: a unique batch ID, the product featured, the format type, whether it's new or an iteration, the language/market, the creator, and the offer.
+This level is the most important for creative testing — you can instantly filter by format, creator, or product to see what drives the best ROAS.

 Facebook Ads naming convention